PythonJamaica/conf.policy/README.txt

-Used on the Plone Conference 2016 (2016.ploneconf.org) web site.
+This is a fork of a policy used on the Plone Conference 2016 (2016.ploneconf.org) web site.

+We will be using it for PyCon Jamaica 2017

 Installs add-ons needed for the site, primarily: